dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Carlo Vicari:**
- excellent
-excellent so um you know something we've been doing just for people when it's their first time on the show we kind of just get a you know kind of their
+excellent so you know something we've been doing just for people when it's their first time on the show we kind of just get a you know kind of their